oceanprotocol/docs/predictoor/pdr-parameters.md

 ## Predictoor Data Farming
 [Ocean Data Farming](https://df.oceandao.org/rewards) (DF) is an incentives program currently with [150K OCEAN rewards](../rewards/df-intro.md#reward-schedule) per week.

-In Nov 2nd, a reward stream will be introduced to incentivize predictoors.
+On Nov 9, a reward stream will be introduced to incentivize predictoors.
 This reward stream will provide 37,000 OCEAN in weekly rewards.
 You can find more about it in [Data Farming Intro - What are Active Rewards?](../rewards/df-intro.md#what-are-active-rewards)